 But before anything, did you know that the number 1 reason why people get stuck and speak Spanish like a shy alien is NOT their grammar or vocabulary?

-It’s not lack of confidence either (that’s only one of the consequences).
+It’s not a lack of confidence either (that’s only one of the consequences).

-The reason why people succeed is not that they have a special gift for learning languages.
+The reason why people succeed in speaking Spanish is not that they have a special gift for learning languages.
 That’s a myth.

 There’s something much simpler (and within everyone’s reach) than the “gift” that will make you speak better Spanish